ISISNeutronMuon/MDANSE/MDANSE_GUI/README.md

 ## Version information

-This is the alpha release of MDANSE_GUI 0.1.0.
-The GUI has been re-written completely using Qt.
+This is the beta release of MDANSE_GUI 0.1.0.
+Since the 1.5.x MDANSE versions, the GUI has been re-written completely using Qt.
 Please help us develop MDANSE_GUI by reporting any problems you experience when using the code.
 The preferred way of reporting problems is by adding them to the [GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).